ivision-research/banjo/doc/developing.md

 2. You have to completely restart binja for BinaryView changes to take effect
 3. Don't ctrl-c in the terminal.
 It gets weird
 4. In binja use ctrl-p to do everything

+## Testing

+This could use a lot of improvement.
+See https://github.com/CarveSystems/banjo/issues/21 to talk about testing output.

+There are some unittest classes for some low-level functions.
+Use `python -m unittest android.dex` and `python -m unittest android.smali` to run those.